List of TermsAccess

 Physician-Hospital Organization (PHO): Group practice arrangement that occurs when hospitals and physicians organize for purposes of contracting with managed care organizations.
 These relationships are formally organized, contractual, or corporate in character and include physicians outside the boundaries of a hospital's medical staff.

 Plan of Care: Also known as Home Care Plan.
 It is the result of an assessment; a program for providing home care services.
 In most policies, a physician and the multi-disciplinary team will prepare such a program.
 It will be appropriate for the level of care needed for the physician's diagnosis.
 All long term care policies qualifying under California Senate Bill 1943 require plans of care.

-Pre-certification: Utilization management program that requires the individual or provider to notify the insurer before hospitalization or surgical procedure.
+Pre-certification: Utilization management program that requires the individual or provider to notify the insurer before a medical or dental procedure.
 Notification allows the insurer to authorize payment and to recommend alternate courses of action.
 This practice is not as common as it once was, but may still be applicable in certain settings or for certain services.

-Primary Care Physician (PCP): Primary deliverers and managers of health care, central to controlling costs and utilization.
+Primary Care Physician (PCP): Primary deliverers and managers of healthcare, central to controlling costs and utilization.
 The PCP provides basic care to the enrollee, initiates referrals to a specialist, and provides follow-up care.
-Refers exclusively to other contracted providers and admits patients only to contracted hospitals.
 Usually defined as a physician practicing in such areas as internal medicine, family practice, and pediatrics.

 Readmission: Patient admission to a hospital for the same or similar diagnosis as a previous, recent admission.
 Often used as a quality of care measure measuring whether there was an inappropriate discharge or treatment from the first admission.